-Though patients were warned of these potential side effects, many breast cancer survivors have since taken action against Sanofi, sometimes referred to as Sanofi-Aventis, for downplaying how severe some of these side effects may be, especially after marketing the drug as being more effective than other types of chemotherapy.
+Patients were warned of these potential side effects.
+However, many breast cancer survivors blame Sanofi for downplaying side effect severity.
+This was especially problematic because the drug was marketed as a more effective alternative to other types of chemotherapy.

 Taxotere Hair Loss

-Hair loss is an unfortunate, common side effect of chemotherapy, since many chemotherapeutic drugs kill fast-growing cells.
+Hair loss is an unfortunate, common side effect of chemotherapy.
 Though hair loss is often expected for cancer patients undergoing chemotherapy, permanent hair loss or alopecia is not.
 For most patients, hair usually begins to grow back within 3 to 6 months after treatment is complete.

 Sanofi's Marketing Neglected Study Evidence

 GEICAM 9805 studied the efficacy of Taxotere against another chemotherapy drug, fluorouracil (Adrucil).
 Both drugs were applied in combination with two other chemo drugs, doxorubicin and cyclophosphamide.
-Though the clinical trial could be considered a success in proving the effectiveness of Taxotere in reducing tumor size and achieving remission, researchers noted it was much more toxic than the other treatment regime.
+The clinical trial could be considered a success in proving the effectiveness of Taxotere in reducing tumor size and achieving remission.
+However, researchers noted it was much more toxic than the other treatment regime.
 By its completion, the study also revealed about 96% of women in the study faced hair loss because of the cancer treatment.

-Taxotere lawsuits claim the manufacturer downplayed the side effects, with some even alleging that the drug maker offered bribes and training to employees to continue misrepresenting the drug’s safety and effectiveness.
-Many of the claimants further allege that the company didn’t properly test the drug in the first place, entitling plaintiffs to various legal damages.
+Taxotere lawsuits claim the manufacturer downplayed the side effects.
+Some even allege the drug maker offered bribes and training to employees to continue misrepresenting the drug's safety and effectiveness.
+Many of the claimants further allege the company didn't properly test the drug in the first place, entitling plaintiffs to various legal damages.

 Taxotere hair loss lawsuits were consolidated under MDL No. 2740 IN RE: Taxotere (Docetaxel) Products Liability Litigation.
-The multidistrict litigation transferral was ordered in October 2016, with an initial 33 lawsuits from 25 districts consolidated under the MDL in U.S. District Court for the Eastern District of Louisiana.
-Just about a year later, the number of lawsuits had grown to over 2,000, and since then it has soared above 13,300+ lawsuits.
+The multidistrict litigation was created in October 2016.
+Initially 33 lawsuits from 25 districts were consolidated under the MDL in U.S. District Court for the Eastern District of Louisiana.
+About a year later, the number of lawsuits had grown to over 2,000.
+It has since soared above 15,000 lawsuits.

 Taxotere Class Action Lawsuits

 Currently, there are no active class action lawsuits pending against Sanofi-Aventis.
-In 2016, three women filed a Taxotere class action lawsuit, but a judge ultimately denied the certification for the claim in 2017.
-The claim was denied because the judge noted a lot of elements in the women’s cases that were specific to the individual, like whether the brand name drug or generic drug was used, if other chemotherapy drugs were also prescribed, and the dosage administered.
+In 2016, three women filed a Taxotere class action lawsuit.
+A judge ultimately denied the certification for the claim in 2017.
+The claim was denied because the judge noted a lot of elements in the women's cases that were specific to the individual including:

 Taxotere Settlements and Verdicts